-Are you a marketing manager making that same SEO campaign daily for each new client you take on?
+Are you a marketing manager making a daily SEO campaign for each new client you take on?
 Or are you a project manager who has a complex product development workflow that takes hours to set up?
 You know there has to be an easier way to manage all these repeating projects without banging your head on walls.
-And we have the answer: the solution you have seeking is project templates.
+And we have the answer: project templates.

 How to Decide If You Should Use Project Templates

 Step 1: Determine the complexity of the project on a scale of 1-4, with 1 being very simple, and 4 being very complex.

 Step 2: Determine the frequency of the project on a scale of 1-4, with 1 being very infrequent, and 4 being a constantly recurring project.

 If your score is over 3 in each category, you should definitely use templates.
 If your score is over 3 in frequency, but is less than 3 in complexity, you could benefit from a template.
 If your score is under 1 or 2 in both categories, then you’re better off using tasks, subtasks, and custom workflows to manage your work.

 Still unsure?
 Here is a list of common use cases for creating templates.
 It’s just a few examples, and not meant to box you in.
 If your situation lies outside of these examples, but you think you could benefit from templates, we encourage you to try it out and see if it works for your team!

 - Marketing Campaigns

 - Any repeating projects with multiple steps